 This area includes light industrial and commercial uses that occupy a total of 8 acres.
+The site is currently zoned Light Industrial (I-1) and General Business (B-3).
 Businesses in this area are expected to remain viable in the near-term, but opportunities to leverage the river frontage and river, trail, and mountain views should be explored in the future.